nextcloud/appstore/docs/restapi.rst

 * **Example CURL request**::

-        curl -X POST -u "user:password" https://apps.nextcloud.com/api/v1/apps/releases -H "Content-Type: application/json" -d '{"download":"https://example.com/release.tar.gz"}'
+        curl -X POST -u "user:password" https://apps.nextcloud.com/api/v1/apps/releases -H "Content-Type: application/json" -d '{"download":"https://example.com/release.tar.gz", "signature": "65e613318107bceb131af5cf8b71e773b79e1a9476506f502c8e2017b52aba15"}'

 * **Returns**:

   * **HTTP 200**: If the app release was update successfully
   * **HTTP 201**: If the app release was created successfully
-  * **HTTP 400**: If the app contains invalid data, is too large or could not be downloaded
+  * **HTTP 400**: If the app release contains invalid data, is too large, is not registered yet, the signature could not be validated, the current app certificate has been revoked or could not be downloaded from the provided link
   * **HTTP 401**: If the user is not authenticated
   * **HTTP 403**: If the user is not authorized to create or update the app release

-If there is no app with the given app id yet, a new app is created and the owner is set in to the logged in user.
+If there is no app with the given app id yet it will fail: you need to :ref:`register your app id first <api-register-app>`.
 Then the **info.xml** file which lies in the compressed archive's folder **app-id/appinfo/info.xml** is being parsed and validated.
+Afterwards the provided signature will be validated using the app's certificate and the downloaded archive's SHA512 checksum.
 The validated result is then saved in the database.
 Both owners and co-maintainers are allowed to upload new releases.

 If the app release version is the latest version, everything is updated.
 If it's not the latest release, only release relevant details are updated.
 This **excludes** the following info.xml elements: